 Finding the right tattoo artist can be difficult, but as tattoos have become more common and acceptable, there is a much bigger choice of artists.
-A professional artist will not shy away from questions, and should happily show you examples of what you want that he or she has done, if they can’t or won’t, walk away and find another artist.
+A professional artist will not shy away from questions.
+They should happily show you examples of what you want that he or she has done before.
+If they can’t or won’t, walk away and find another artist.
 If you can, find an artist who specialises in the sort of design you want.
 This will always give you the best results.

 Remember to take your time when making the decision.
 You will be living with the tattoo for a long time.
 Make sure it is the right tattoo for you.